Christian Pérez (footballer, born 1990)

-Christian Alejandro Pérez Vázquez (born 27 March 1990) is a Mexican footballer who plays as a centre-back for Cafetaleros Tapachula.
+Christian Alejandro Pérez Vázquez (born 27 March 1990) is a former Mexican footballer who last played as a centre-back for Chapulineros de Oaxaca.

 Career

 Christian Perez debuted with Chivas on 5 February 2010 in a match against Querétaro FC, corresponding to Week 4 of the Bicentenario tournament in the 89th minute, replacing Alberto Medina.

 He has also participated with the Mexico national football team in its lower divisions, with the U17 National Team three times in 2007.